Radio 538: Hier met je rekening!

 An annual item Hier met je rekening!
-(English: Here is your bill!).
+(English: Here with your bill!).
 With this action 538 pays the accounts of listeners.
 To join it, the listener must send an email with a copy of the bill plus the description and amount of the bill.
 The account can also be uploaded on the website of Radio 538 using a special form which is for and during the action to find on this site.
 The entries will be once per hour a name called.
 The person who is involved should then call to the studio within fifteen minutes, then his or her account is paid (Radio 538 then makes the total amount of the account to the account of the listener so that it can pay on account of this).
 From 2014 538 also pays bills via Twitter.
 On the Twitter page of Radio 538 during the action a submitted bill appears and the one who recognizes this bill must then retweet within fifteen minutes, after which the bill will be paid.
 This action takes place twice a year, in January, after the Christmas holidays and in August/September, after the summer holidays, because people in these two holidays to spend much money on groceries for Christmas dinner (in the holidays) or souvenirs and trips during the holidays (in the Summer) and then often left with little money to pay for other often high bills that often lie thereby.
 Radio 538 assists over here to pay them a hand by these accounts.